mgjv/godot-playing-cards/README.md

 on [WikliMedia Commons](https://commons.wikimedia.org/wiki/Main_Page), so get your artwork there.
 Another possible source is this [card customiser](https://www.me.uk/cards/), which produces really nice results.

+## To Do

+- Various TODO items all over the code
+- Move control over whether card is open or closed to CardStackUI as stacks should either be fully open or fully closed